YordanGeorgiev/qto/doc/md/issue-tracker-devops-guide.md

 ### 8.1.
 Definition of Done
 Each issue must have a tangible artifact.
-An issue without tangible artifact is a trought thrown in the air.
+An issue without tangible artifact is a tought thrown in the air.
 The DoD must be iterated and updated during each Sprint Review.